-At Years 7 and 8, students engage in a Project Based Learning (PBL) program focusing on STEAM, an international focus on Science, Technology, Engineering, Arts and Mathematics.
+During Years 7 and 8, students engage in a Project Based Learning (PBL) program focusing on STEAM; an international focus on Science, Technology, Engineering, Arts and Mathematics.
 The needs of gifted students are addressed through a rich and varied curriculum and through differentiation.
-Students undertake PAT Literacy and Numeracy tests at Years 7 & 8 so that teachers can use data to personalise learning for students.
+Students undertake PAT Literacy and Numeracy tests at Years 7 and 8 so that teachers can use data to personalise learning for students.
 They also participate in the Renaissance Reading program.

-At Years 9 and 10, students begin to design their own program within a structured subject selection process.
-At Year 9, students undertake year-long studies in the core subjects and choose at least one unit from electives within Science, Humanities, Arts, Technologies and Health.
+In Years 9 and 10, students begin to design their own program within a structured subject selection process.
+During Year 9, students undertake year-long studies in the core subjects and choose units from electives within Science, Humanities, Arts, Technologies and Health.
 Students continue their studies in the language chosen at Year 8.
 Alternatively, students may choose to add a language and study two languages into Year 10 and VCE.

-In Year 10, students who might have a vocational Pathway are offered the opportunity to begin Foundation VCAL (Victorian Certificate of Applied Learning), or to complete a Certificate I in Employment Pathways as two of their elective choices.
-This second option leaves the way open for completion of either VCE or VCAL in Years 11 and 12.
-Through the Accelerated Studies Program, capable students are able to apply to undertake VCE Units 1 and 2 in Year 10; Units 3 and 4 in Year 11; and gifted Year 12 students have the opportunity to engage in specified university studies conducted through the University of Melbourne, Monash University and La Trobe University.
+In Year 10, through the Accelerated Studies Program, capable students are able to apply to undertake VCE Units 1 and 2 in Year 10; Units 3 and 4 in Year 11; and gifted Year 12 students have the opportunity to engage in specified university studies conducted through the University of Melbourne, Monash University and La Trobe University.
+Year 10 students who might have a vocational Pathway are offered the opportunity to begin Foundation VCAL (Victorian Certificate of Applied Learning).